Computer Science and Library Science got Hitched in the 1960s

 - Data Products Linking – Those digital object identifiers and other persistent URLs help address the ethereal nature of data vs. the physical constructs of books (meaning, links can move thus references breaks – where physical items only disappear when books aren’t returned), yet the linking between metadata and data is still behind.

 Ten Years Later, Computer Science and Library Science Divorced.

 Ok, that’s a bit dark, yet it has some truth to it.
 Through all this in the 1970s, computer scientists stopped working on advancing library science constructs.
 Computer science found more alluring work to do, even though the cross-organizational heartburn was hard.

 Computer scientists were dealing with massive sprawl in more data and information all the time.
-With Moore’s law advancing computing power every 18 months to 2 years and similar laws advancing storage, network, video, computer science got bored with library science.
-Well, maybe not bored, but it just did not have the time for data management.
-Major stakeholders, like science got more enamored with computation modeling as the 3rd paradigm of science.
+With Moore’s law advancing computing power every 18 months to 2 years and similar laws advancing storage, network, and video, computer science got bored with library science.
+Well, maybe not bored, but I just did not have the time for data management.
+Major stakeholders, like science, got more enamored with computation modeling as the 3rd paradigm of science.
 Consequently, they lost interest in the slower process of cataloging their data for future and cross-organizational use.
 This latter topic didn’t even become a cultural issue to consider data as 4th paradigm of science in the 2000s.
 Furthermore, universities never started teaching any semblance of data management.
-The jobs and research dollars were in computing, robotics, integration with engineering.
+The jobs and research dollars were in computing, robotics, and integration with engineering.

 And Things Are Still Crazy Today

 To this day, the the explosion of corporate and organization of paper to electronic records, information workflow, management information systems, and lots of amazing IT salespeople, focused on grabbing data to support the MIS needs, yet data was not considered for front office and improvement until the latter patter of the 2000s, and only barely started now.